-In 2002 an archaeology seminar called 'Stones and Bones' was held in Sligo in honour of Michael O'Kelly, the excavator of Newgrange.
-Göran Burenhult, who was invited to dig at Carrowmore by O'Kelly, hosted the seminar.
-The dates below are his latest published work on Carrowmore, and are somewhat re-calibrated from his contraversial early dates.
+In 2002 an archaeology seminar called Stones and Bones was held in Sligo in honour of Michael O'Kelly, the excavator of Newgrange.
+Göran Burenhult (who was invited to dig at Carrowmore by Professor O'Kelly), who hosted the seminar, defended his dates and introduced his latest research from Primrosegrange a court-tomb close to Carrowmore.

 Burenhult's dates for Carrowmore circles:

-- c.4300 cal BC: charcoal from stone socket.
+- Tomb 1 c.4300 cal BC: charcoal from stone socket.

 - c.
 4100 and 4000 cal BC respectively: charcoal from stone sockets;

 - c.
 3800 cal BC charcoal from stone socket of passage;